We're an affiliate

 Get your dog’s attention away from licking by throwing a toy for them to fetch or encourage them to get up and follow you to the garden.

-8. Visit a dog behaviorist.
+8. Visit a dog behaviorist

 Your dog could be suffering from OCD, and no matter what you do, you might not be able to correct the behavior by just yourself.
-Seek help from a professional in dealing with your dog’s licking due to OCD or anxiety.
+Seek help from a professional when dealing with your dog’s licking due to OCD or anxiety.

 As a pet parent, you’ll have to accept that you’re going to get sloppy kisses from your dog’s lick now and then.
 You also have to admit that dogs will lick themselves from time to time.